thomasbale/mean/README.md

 We make AJAX requests and pass data in JSON format between the client and server.
 We make these requests over a RESTful API

 # Worksheet overview
 These worksheets set out the steps to build a fully functioning single page application (SPA) from scratch using the MEAN stack.
+The key to building a great app (from a developer persepctive) is to create reusable services to manage all the data calls to your API.
+The worksheets make use of the following essential tools:

+- npm
+- Angular 10
+- NodeJS
+- Express
+- MogoDB
+- Loopback

-Our sample project is based around free hosting on Heroku (File server) and MLab (Database) and was developed and tested on Ubuntu 18.04.
+Our sample project will be hosted using a free Heroku (File server) account and MLab (Database).
+All the examples were developed and tested on Ubuntu 18.04.
 There are, of course, many different ways to achieve the same results as described here; it is simply a guide for those looking for a rough roadmap of how to proceed.

+## 0.Getting started
+It's a MEAN stack so... we are building frontend with Angular and for backend we will be using MongoDB, NodeJS and ExpressJS.
+NodeJS and Express are included in a package called Loopback - which is great tool for quickly building Restful APIs - so we are going to us that.

 ## 1.DevOps & Continious Integration (CI)
 CI is the practice of merging all developers' working code to a staged 'Master' branch, testing, then deploying to production.
 Ideally CI is achieved with integrated and automated testing to ensure that bugs are never introduced on a staging or live environment.
 Good practices around CI begin at the start of a project before anyone has typed a line of code!